mars-planet/mars_city/servers/body_tracker_ms/doc/sad.rst

 Use Case View (functional requirements)
 ---------------------------------------

-This module should track skeletal joints from a virtual astronaut, and make these data available on the Tango bus.
+This module should track skeletal joints from an astronaut, and make these data available on the Tango bus.

 An algorithm to estimate user step using skeletal joint data should be